yunojuno-archive/heroku-tools/README.rst

         pipeline: True
         # the upstream application to promote
         upstream: staging_app
+        # add a tag to the commit using the release version from Heroku
+        add_tag: False
+        # add a tag, and write a release note into the tag message (experimental)
+        add_rich_tag: False

     # Heroku application environment settings managed by the conf command
     settings: